dks333/Study-Mobile-Development/Swifty Notes/Automatic Reference Counting (ARC).md

     - Runtime error occurs when access unowned reference after the instance has been deallocated
     - An unowned optional reference can be nil

+## Types that are managed by ARC (Reference Type)

+- Class
+- Closure

+## Types that are NOT managed by ARC (Value Type)

+- Basic types, like Bool, Int, etc.
+- Struct
+- Enum
+- Tuple